-Not all students attend Summer session classes, and financial aid is not automatically awarded for summer, nor is any held in reserve from Fall and Spring semesters to be used for the Summer session.
+Not all students attend Summer session classes No financial aid is reserved from Fall and Spring semesters to be used for the Summer session.

 Summer is a trailing semester, meaning it follows Fall and Spring.
 Therefore, financial aid eligibility for Summer classes is based on remaining eligibility from the current academic year, not the academic year that begins in the Fall.
 You will not have any summer financial aid eligibility if you have used your financial aid during the Fall and Spring semesters of the academic year.

 If you are eligible for the Pell Grant, and you did not attend full time either Fall or Spring, you may have eligibility for summer.
 However, the Pell grant will not cover the full amount of your tuition and fees.